 Why are phones so expensive?

 Firstly, let’s get into the issue of cost.
 It’s no secret that phone contract prices keep rising.
-We’re only in the early stages of 2020 and already there have been several announcements of networks hiking their prices – notably EE and BT, with some of the biggest increases seeing texts double in price and calls to landlines increase by 150%.
+Last year there were several announcements of networks hiking their prices – notably EE and BT, with some of the biggest increases seeing texts double in price and calls to landlines increase by 150%.

 Let’s be real – inflation is something that can’t be avoided, but it’s the by-product of this - mid-contract price increases - that can sometimes hit customers the hardest.
 An article by Which? found that many of the price hikes tend to be in line with the Retail Price Index (RPI), therefore cannot be disputed, and happen only once per year.